Welcome to the Basilica

 The Basilica: Our Celebrations

-Beside our Sunday and Holy Day worship, as a Basilica with intimate ties to the Bishop of Rome, we also give worthy attention to:
+Besides our Sunday and Holy Day worship, as a Basilica with intimate ties to the Bishop of Rome, we also give worthy attention to:

 February 22 - Feast of the Chair of Peter